 Evening brings Karin Coonrod’s Judith at MIT, a hybrid opera sung in Anglo-Saxon and modern English.
 Astonishingly accessible and contemporary, it retells the legend of Judith’s confrontation with tyrannical Holofernes — a modern heroine who says, “NO!”

-Late night at Scullers Jazz Club, you’ll find blues, soul, and straight-up jazz with distinguished artists like Chris Botti, Jamie Cullum and Boston’s own Chick Corea.
+Even later at Scullers Jazz Club, you’ll find blues, soul, and straight-up jazz with distinguished artists like Chris Botti, Jamie Cullum and Boston’s own Chick Corea.
 I recommend an icy martini and French fries for an affordable night with Boston’s best.

 Boston’s rich history, creative cuisine and cultural delights combine for an uplifting, art-soaked getaway.
 Take in a bit of experimental theater, opera or jazz.
 Hit a bookstore or two.
 Stroll the Boston Common, Zone 3, Harvard or MIT campus.
 Add great seafood, Jewish deli and flinty Greek wines.
 Catch a sweet spring breeze.
 This city’s sophisticated and welcoming vibe is hard to beat!